dantman/elite-vr-cockpit/README.md

 - Pressing the trackpad in the center of the trackpad will output a virtual joystick BTN4 button press.
 - Pressing the edges of the trackpad will output directional presses of the POV1 HAT switch.
-- Dragging your finger along the trackpad will output directional presses of the POV2 HAT switch at regular invervals.
+- Dragging your finger along the trackpad will output directional presses of the POV2 HAT switch at regular intervals.

 For example you could bind BTN4 to UI select.
 The POV2 direction to UI navigation directions like an omidirectional scroll wheel.
 And POV1 left/right to next/previous category.
 Which would allow you to slide your finger on the trackpad to navigate through holo panel options, press the edges of the trackpad to switch panel categories, and press the middle to select.